 The deadline for the receipt of the application and all supporting materials, including the portfolio, is January 15 for the following academic year, which begins in mid-August.
 The School of Architecture does not offer mid-year (spring semester) admission.
 The online application form and supporting documents must also be completed and received by this date.
 The review of candidates will begin immediately after the deadline.
 Late or incomplete applications will be at a disadvantage; late or incomplete applications may not be reviewed or may be disqualified if required application materials are not available.

 Initial offers are made to candidates six to eight weeks after the deadline, around March 1, at which time a wait list is also determined.
 Offers of admission are extended only by Clemson University's Graduate School following the review of a recommendation of admission by the School of Architecture, and approval and processing by the Graduate School.
-Newly admitted applicants will first receive a letter from the Graduate School through the admissions portal, and then a congratulatory letter of acceptance from the School of Architecture.
+Newly admitted applicants will first receive a letter from the Graduate School through the admissions portal, and then a congratulatory letter of acceptance from the School of Architecture which will indicate the degree track to which the applicant was admitted.
 Waitlisted applicants will not see an indication of this status in the Application Status Check, but will be notified by the School of Architecture.
 If a place becomes available, the School of Architecture will recommend admission to the Graduate School.
 All admissions correspondence is communicated in writing, by email, or through the admissions portal; no official admissions information is communicated by phone.
 Offers of admission will be conditional until official transcripts and, for international applicants, official transcript evaluations have been received.

 Admission to the Master of Architecture program is first to our M. Arch. program at large, and subsequently to specialized programs including the Architecture + Health program and the Architecture + CommunityBuild certificate program; the directors of those programs will contact those offered admission at large about placement and their programs' waitlists in the week or weeks following the initial offer of admission.
 Any financial assistance that can be offered to top ranking applicants will be indicated in the letter of acceptance from the School of Architecture.
 In some cases, some funding may be available later, if offers are declined by other applicants.
 Funding is limited to a small number of M. Arch.
 I applicants in the form of fellowships and to a small number of M. Arch.
 II applicants in the form of assistantships.
 A number of assistantships are also made available to all enrolled students in advance of the new academic year, on an annual basis, through a competitive application process (see below).

-Those extended initial offers and waitlisted are encouraged to come to the Spring Open House for prospective admitted and waitlisted students on Friday, March 29, but are welcome to visit as their schedules permit.
+Those extended initial offers and waitlisted are encouraged to come to the Spring Open House for prospective admitted and waitlisted students, but are welcome to visit as their schedules permit.

 Those extended offers are requested accept or decline our offer of admission in a timely manner through the admissions portal.
-Accepting our offer in the admissions portal secures the applicant's place in our program; declining the offer releases the space for another applicant.
+Accepting our offer in the admissions portal secures the applicant's place in our program; declining the offer in the admissions portal releases the space for another applicant.

 If you accept an offer of admission, follow the instructions in the letter from the Graduate School, from the School of Architecture, and follow the appropriate checklist of requirements outlined on the Graduate School's Newly Accepted Students webpage.
 This checklist outlines the steps required for matriculation (enrollment).
 To register for classes, see the M. Arch.
 Plan of Study or A+H Plan of Study and register for the appropriate courses indicated there; any appropriate adjustments to your course schedule can be made later, in advisement with your Major Advisor or program director over the summer or in advance of the start of classes.